 Can I clone my boot drive?

 “My Lenovo computer with Windows 10 is preinstalled on HDD.
 My computer run slower and slower recently, so I bought a new SSD.
 I want to clone Windows 10 boot drive to SSD and make it bootable.
 I don’t want to reinstall Windows 10 from scratch because the cloned Windows 10 won’t boot.
-Is there any freeware can do this?
+Is there any software that can do this?
 Any suggestion will be appreciated.”

-Benefits of Windows 10/11 bootable clone
+Benefits of Windows 10 or 11 bootable clone

-Best free bootable cloning software for Windows 10/11
+Best bootable cloning software for Windows systems

 Simple and easy-to-use: The cloning software should have a user-friendly design and clear interface, so all users can use it smoothly in a very short time.

-• If your new hard drive is not enough to save the boot drive and all the installed programs, files, folders, you can transfer Windows 10 to new hard drive with “System Clone” (supported by AOMEI Backupper Professional).
+Note: If your new hard drive is not enough to save the boot drive and all the installed programs, files, folders, you can transfer Windows 10 to new hard drive with “System Clone” (supported by AOMEI Backupper Professional).